 The Bachelor of Science in Accounting (BSA) degree is designed to be completed in four years, including an optional full-time spring internship.
 Students may continue their studies in Calvin's Master of Accounting (MAcc) program to complete the educational requirements of the Certified Public Accountant (CPA) designation.

-Want to help companies obtain the funds they need for growth or help people invest for the future?
-This concentration is designed for those with analytical minds who enjoy working with accounting and math.
-You'll study corporate finance, investments, mergers and acquisitions, derivatives, and corporate social responsibility.
+Want to help companies obtain funds needed for growth and help people invest for the future?
+The finance major is designed for those with analytical minds who enjoy working with accounting and math.
+You'll study corporate finance, investments, mergers and acquisitions, derivatives and corporate social responsibility.

-Do you want to put your analytical and creative mind to work identifying and satisfying the needs of customers?
+Do you want to use your analytical and creative mind by implementing strategies to identify and satisfy the wants and needs of customers?
 A marketing major—offered with concentrations in Analytics & Research, Marketing Management, and Professional Selling—will harness your talents as you study consumer behavior, advertising, strategic marketing, and marketing plans for businesses and non-profits.

 Does managing the processes that convert inputs into products and services for your customers sound interesting?
-If you like problem-solving, working with people, the supply chain minor may be right for you.
-You'll study quantitative methods for management, production, and operation management.
+If you like problem-solving and working with people, the supply chain minor may be right for you.
+You'll study quantitative methods for management, production and operation management.